dilipsingh1306/devops-sep-2021/Day4/README.md

 You need to copy your initial admin password and paste it and clicke on Continue button.

 ##### You will then get the below screen
+You need to click on Install Suggested Plugins here.
 ![Second Screen](2.jpg)